appodeal/slack_mailer/README.md

     $ gem install slack_mailer
 ## Dependencies

-Before using game you need install [sidekiq](https://github.com/mperham/sidekiq) in to your project.
+Before using gem you need install [sidekiq](https://github.com/mperham/sidekiq) in to your project.

 ## Configuring

-Add queue for sidekiq in to config/sidekiq.yml
+Add queue for sidekiq to config/sidekiq.yml

 ```yml
 - [slack_messages, 1]